aaronparker/aaronparker.github.io/_posts/2010-07-21-someone-on-the-internet-is-wrong-about-hyper-v-and-i-must-correct-them.md

 >   * Remote Desktop Web Access - formerly Terminal Services Web Access, allows users to access remote desktops and apps through their web browser
 >   * Remote Desktop Virtualization Host - the piece that connects Hyper-V virtual machines to end users connecting through RD connection broker, providing that personal virtual desktop
 >
-> And, the Remote Desktop product line goes on and on with a handful of other &#8220;Remote Desktop X, Y, and Z&#8221; products that are less important.
+> And, the Remote Desktop product line goes on and on with a handful of other "Remote Desktop X, Y, and Z" products that are less important.
 My point in this, besides trying to educate you on the various Remote Desktop products from Microsoft, is that this Microsoft Remote Desktop product line is confusing.
 With VMware or Citrix there is View and XenDesktop, respectively.
 What's the answer?
 Simplify it.
-If you want to do any kind of desktop or session virtualization, why can't you just install Microsoft &#8220;Remote&#8221;?
+If you want to do any kind of desktop or session virtualization, why can't you just install Microsoft "Remote"?
 It's one word and it could do it all.

 I'll agree that the naming is a mouthful, but then Microsoft has never been known for catchy product names - in fact products usually have cool names during beta but end up being given ridiculously unwieldy names at launch.
-I don't know what the &#8220;handful of other Remote Desktop X, Y, and Z&#8221; products are because I can't find them.
+I don't know what the "handful of other Remote Desktop X, Y, and Z" products are because I can't find them.
 Unless he's referring to the client side components - Remote Desktop Connection client and the RemoteApp and Desktop Connections applet in Windows 7 (it would be great if Microsoft released this feature for Windows Vista and XP).

 In regards to simplifying, David isn't comparing apples with apples here, VMware View and Citrix XenDesktop are only one part of the full suites.
 With Citrix XenDesktop, you need to add XenApp, Web Interface, XenServer, Provisioning Services and Secure Gateway or Access Gateway to to the list.
 With VMware View, you need to add vSphere, VMware View Webinterface, View Manager and View Composer (as far as I can tell VMware doesn’t have an equivalent for RD Gateway).